 It’s easy to get a little confused over the terminology and lingo in the organic world, especially when you’re first starting out.
-When you’re watching your pennies, don’t buy something that’s labeled “natural” when you’re looking for “organic.”
+When you’re watching your pennies, don’t buy something that’s labelled “natural” when you’re looking for “organic.”

 7. Learn what to buy organic and what to not buy organic.

 There are certain organic foods and food products that are worth spending the money on, and some that you can skip and save the money.
 Check out these top fruits and veggies to buy organic.

 8. Grow your own.